granatumx/gbox-ppi/README.md

-> `gbox-multitool` is a gbox that provides a number of original gboxes from R.
+> `gbox-ppi` is a gbox that provides protein-protein interaction capability.